SAP-samples/teched2022-DA261/exercises/database_explorer/ex1/README.md

     ![](images/SchemaMenu.png)

-## Exercise 1.4 Set the Database Connection's Usage
+## Exercise 1.4 Set the Instance's Usage

-1. Users may benefit from visual clues identifying  production databases.
-This next step will demonstrate how to label production databases, and how to remove the production label from a database.
+1. Users may benefit from visual clues identifying  production instance.
+This next step will demonstrate how to label production instances, and how to remove the production label from an instance.
 To enable this, use the SQL console to run the statements below and refresh your browser.

-    >To open the SQL console, right-click on the database connection and select **Open SQL Console** or click on the toolbar icon in the top left after selecting a connection.
+    >To open the SQL console, right-click on the database instance and select **Open SQL Console** or click on the toolbar icon in the top left after selecting a connection.

-    >An instance of a SQL console is associated with the selected database.

     >To execute SQL commands, click on the green run arrow.